-During interviews with Medical and Mental Health staff, they all confirmed that timely information and access to all lawful pregnancy-related services would be given immediately if they had female offenders at their institution.
+During interviews with medical and mental health staff, they all confirmed female offenders are given timely information and access to all lawful pregnancy-related services immediately.
+None of the offenders who reported sexual abuse were female.

 A final analysis of the evidence indicates the facility is in substantial compliance with this provision.